babarrett/mitosis-docs/mitosis-README.md

 each key does) is here: qmk_firmware/keyboards/mitosis/keymap.c That file also defines the behavior of the RGB LED on the receiver module.

+Note that this repository does **not** include the code for the wireless modules.

 --------------------------------------------------------------------------------------
 ## SOFTWARE DEVELOPMENT nRF51822 Wireless Modules

-(reverse_bias) I'll set up a git repo that you can clone into the extracted Nordic SDK, and then build from there.
-But I'll also upload some .hex files if you don't need to modify the wireless.
-I think most people only want keymap changes anyway.
+(reverse_bias) set up a git repo that you can clone into the extracted Nordic SDK, and then build from there.
+He also uploaded some .hex files to use if you don't need to modify the wireless.
+Most people probably only want keymap changes anyway.

+TODO: more explanation.

 ### nRF51822 wireless module software
 There are three "nRF51822 wireless modules" in the system, one on each keyboard half, and one on the receiver.
 Each of these modules has it's own firmware.

-(reverse_bias) I'll set up a git repo that you can clone into the extracted Nordic SDK, and then build from there.
-But I'll also upload some .hex files if you don't need to modify the wireless.
-I think most people only want keymap changes anyway.

 reverse_bias: I program/debug with a ST-LINK V2 and OpenOCD.